Windows Into the Tenderloin - Another Way

-The process of inventing the future vision relied again on spontaneous interaction with people in the street.
-As people watched me trace the same basic drawing next to the realistic neighborhood scene I'd just finished, many would ask why I was about to paint the same thing twice.
-I'd respond that, this time, we'd redo the neighborhood whichever way we wanted.
+The process of inventing the future vision relied, once more, on spontaneous interaction with people in the street.
+As people watched me trace the first lines of the same exact cityscape I'd just finished painting next to it, many asked why I was about to paint the same thing twice.
+I'd respond that, this time, we would redo the neighborhood whichever way we wanted.
 After all, a painting is not bound to reality!
 I then asked people for suggestions: what would *they* like to see here, if it were up to them?

 The artwork of this mural consisted mainly of this sort of invisible theater aimed at activating the kinds of conversations that ensued, the painting itself being merely a byproduct of this experience.

 Slowly, an alternative vision of the neighborhood emerged.
 I built upon my own ongoing series of "utopian" visions of San Francisco while integrating the ideas that emerged from these conversations with passers by, which ranged widely from the pragmatic to the fun and silly...